 The first part of contextualization is to ensure that each unique entity shares the same identifier in CDF, even if it has different IDs in the source systems.
 This step is mostly performed during the transformation stage when you shape and match incoming data and compare it with existing resources in your collection.

-The next step in the contextualization process is to associate entities with each other the same way they relate in the real world.
-For instance, an object inside a 3D model may have an ID that you can map to an asset, and a time series from an instrument monitoring system can have another ID that you can assign to the same asset.
+The next step in the contextualization process is associating entities with each other in the same way they relate in the real world.
+For instance, an object inside a 3D model may have an ID you can map to an asset, and a time series from an instrument monitoring system can have another ID you can assign to the same asset.

-Our contextualization tools help you build interactive P&IDs (Piping and Instrumentation Diagrams) from static PDF source files, and you can match entities to set up, automate and validate all your contextualization pipelines from your browser without having to write any code.
+The contextualization tools help you build interactive engineering diagrams/P&IDs (Piping and Instrumentation Diagrams) from static PDF source files.
+You can find belong-to relationships between resources to set up, automate and validate all your contextualization pipelines from your browser without having to write any code.

 Contextualize your data by using machine learning and rules engines.
 Then let domain experts validate and fine-tune the results.